espressif/esp-idf/docs/en/migration-guides/release-5.x/networking.rst

 *  :component_file:`DNS <esp_netif/include/esp_netif.h#L516>`
 *  :component_file:`IP address <esp_netif/include/esp_netif.h#L568>`

-Default event handlers
+Default Event Handlers
 ^^^^^^^^^^^^^^^^^^^^^^

 Event handlers are moved from tcpip_adapter to appropriate driver code.
-There is no change from application code perspective, all events shall be handled in the same way.
-Please note that within IP related event handlers, application code usually receives IP addresses in a form of esp-netif specific struct (not the LwIP structs, but binary compatible).
+There is no change from application code perspective, as all events should be handled in the same way.
+Please note that for IP-related event handlers, application code usually receives IP addresses in the form of an esp-netif specific struct instead of the LwIP structs.
+However, both structs are binary compatible.

-This is the preferred way of printing the address:
+This is the preferred way to print the address:

 .. code-block:: c